What Are the Sectors and Industries of the S&P 500?

 Industrials Sector of the S&P 500

-From railroads and airlines to military weapons and industrial conglomerates, the industrial sector makes it possible for modern civilization to exist.
+The industrial sector comprises railroads and airlines to military weapons and industrial conglomerates.
 At present, the industrial sector contains fourteen industries.

 - Aerospace & Defense Industry